 His conducting debut was at the Adelaide Festival, giving the Australian premiere of Ligeti’s Le Grand Macabre in a production by La Fura dels Baus.
-Further guest engagements have included a new production of Les contes d’Hoffmann at the Staatstheater Mainz, Madama Butterfly and The Adventures of Pinocchio (Jonathan Dove) for Opera North, Hänsel und Gretel for Opéra de Rouen, Bernstein’s Wonderful Town for the Hallé, Le nozze di Figaro with the Aalborg Symphony Orchestra, Figaro for Longborough Festival Opera, Rossini’s Il Barbiere di Siviglia at the Aalto-Theater Essen, and the world premiere of the community opera Ludd and Isis (Richard Taylor) for the Royal Opera, Covent Garden.
-In 2018 Robert led Alexandra Spencer-Jones’s new production of Kurt Weill’s Street Scene at the Royal Conservatoire of Scotland.
-Robert also made a debut with the Athelas Sinfonietta in Copenhagen, and returns to Athelas twice in 2020.
+Further guest engagements have included new productions of Les contes d’Hoffmann and of Gudrun’s Song at the Staatstheater Mainz, Madama Butterfly and The Adventures of Pinocchio for Opera North, Hänsel und Gretel for Opéra de Rouen, Wonderful Town for the Hallé, Le nozze di Figaro with the Aalborg Symphony Orchestra and for Longborough Festival Opera, Il Barbiere di Siviglia at the Aalto-Theater Essen, and the world premiere of the community opera Ludd and Isis (Richard Taylor) for the Royal Opera, Covent Garden.
+Robert led Alexandra Spencer-Jones’s new production of Kurt Weill’s Street Scene at the Royal Conservatoire of Scotland.

-Robert worked on the music staff of La Monnaie, Brussels, at English National Opera and at Opera North, at Teatro Colòn, Buenos Aires and the Opéra-Comique in Paris.
-He was a regular guest Studienleiter in Vienna at Theater an der Wien, in repertoire by Berlioz, Rossini, Schubert, Ives and Stravinsky, as well as for the world premiere of Anno Schreier’s Hamlet.
+Robert started his career guesting on the music staff of La Monnaie, Brussels, at English National Opera and at Opera North, at Teatro Colòn, Buenos Aires and the Opéra-Comique in Paris.
+He was a regular guest Studienleiter at Theater an der Wien, in repertoire by Berlioz, Rossini, Schubert, Ives and Stravinsky, as well as for the world premiere of Anno Schreier’s Hamlet.
 At the Longborough Festival he assisted Anthony Negus on Wagner’s Der Ring des Nibelungen and Tristan und Isolde.

 As assistant to Michael Boder, Robert worked on a repertoire of some of the major works of the 20th century (Berg Lulu, Stravinsky Rake’s Progress, Schoenberg Erwartung, Ligeti Le Grand Macabre, Strauss Salome, Die Frau ohne Schatten, Der Rosenkavalier, Messiaen Turangalila among others).
-He also worked closely with Sir Mark Elder, Alexander Vedernikov, Paolo Carignani, Frédéric Chaslin, Edward Gardner, Julien Salemkour, and with directors such as Graham Vick, Christof Loy, Stefan Herheim, Valentina Carrasco and Alex Olle (La Fura dels Baus), Kasper Holten, Claus Guth, Richard Jones, Tim Albery and Terry Gilliam.
+He has also worked closely with stage directors such as Graham Vick, Christof Loy, Stefan Herheim, Valentina Carrasco and Alex Olle (La Fura dels Baus), Kasper Holten, Nicola Raab, Elisabeth Stöppler, Claus Guth, Richard Jones, Tim Albery and Terry Gilliam.